lsst-ts/ts_tma_tma-documentation_maintenance-documents_changing-ips/README.md

 This document gathers all the different locations where the IPs must be updated after changing the IP of the network interfaces for each device.

-In next list some locations are described.
+In the next list some locations are described.
 These locations will be used along the document as reference only:

 - EUI configuration file --> `/usr/local/TMA/data/HMIConfig.xml`
 - PXI configuration file --> `/c/Configuration/TMA_PXI_RT_MainConfig.ini` This file has a different name in the